 An old typewriter spells out a warning message for your Halloween guests.
 Load a torn book page in a computer printer and spell out your message (a test run on basic white paper ensures you won't waste your favorite page).
 Tuck the final note in a vintage typewriter, and tell your guests they've been warned!

 Editor's Tip: For extra fright, drape a skeleton hand across the keys.

 Colorful spools of ribbon display equally eye-catching desserts.
 Place scallop-edge die cuts (available at crafts stores or cut from a die-cutting tool) between the ribbon spools with a touch of adhesive to ensure stability.
 Top each tower with a decadent treat for a sugary-sweet Halloween centerpiece.

-Editor's Tip: Arrange the spools in a cluster around an accent piece, such as a colorful vase, or in a straight line along a table runner for emphasis.
+Editor's Tip: Arrange the spools in a cluster around an accent piece, such as a colorful vase, or in a straight line along with a table runner for emphasis.

 Pumpkins painted white and covered in glitter stand out when placed on stark black stands.
-Adhere glitter using double-stick tape or an adhesive spray to get just the right amount of glitz for this Halloween centerpiece.
+Adhere glitter using double-stick tape or an adhesive spray to get just the right amount of glitz for this Halloween candlestick centerpiece.

 Recycled Halloween Centerpiece

-Scrapbook papers and floral accents are all it takes to upcycle" yesterday's tin cans into a green Halloween centerpiece.
+Scrapbook papers and floral accents are all it takes to upcycle yesterday's tin cans into a green Halloween centerpiece.
 Standard- and economy-size tin cans work well for this craft, although the more varied the sizes, the more intriguing the display.
 Wrap with scrapbook paper and add die-cut scenes or stickers as desired.